-- Develop standards, definitions and boundaries for energy and carbon which set a clear pathway towards the Garden Community being a Net Zero Carbon development, delivering Net Zero buildings from 2035. - Ensure that energy and carbon design is integrated across all disciplines such as transport, water, green infrastructure, materials and waste so that a joinedup approach to energy carbon and resource efficiency is interwoven within the development. - Implement and adhere to an operational Energy Hierarchy that ensures a fabric first approach is placed at the heart of all forms of development and includes, amongst other things, the principles of passive design. - Commit to an all-electric development for new homes so that they are gas free and employ low carbon technologies such as heat pumps from the outset whilst embracing and implementing emerging low carbon heating solutions in the medium and longterm. - The delivery of an all-electric development so all homes and buildings benefits from the decarbonisation of the electricity network and can operate Net Zero through the purchase of certified renewable electricity. - Take account of embodied carbon emissions resulting from activities across the whole building lifecycle, so they can be calculated, the quantity of materials and waste can be reduced, and sustainable low carbon design options can be identified. - Protect against volatile utility costs by minimising energy demand, through measures that could include highly efficient fabrics, heat pumps and where practical, feasible and viable, provision of renewable energy generation in each property alongside battery storage technology where viable. - Awareness raising through smart data and tools so that users of residential and non-residential buildings have sufficient information to monitor and control energy consumption. - Where achievable, monitor and evaluate post-occupancy data to review the customer experience to ensure lessons are learned and the best solutions are delivered that give tangible results on the path to net zero carbon. - Deliver Electric Vehicle (EV) smart charging to all homes with onplot parking, as well U as provision for visitor spaces and carpool clubs with passive capacity across the development.
+- Develop standards, definitions and boundaries for energy and carbon which set a delivering Net Zero buildings from 2035. - Ensure that energy and carbon design is integrated across all disciplines such as transport, water, green infrastructure, materials and waste so that a joinedup approach to energy carbon and resource efficiency is interwoven within the development. - approach is placed at the heart of all forms of development and includes, amongst other things, the principles of passive design. - Commit to an all-electric development for new homes so that they are gas free and employ low carbon technologies such as heat pumps from the outset whilst and longterm. - purchase of certified renewable electricity. - building lifecycle, so they can be calculated, the quantity of materials and waste can be reduced, and sustainable low carbon design options can be identified. - Protect against volatile utility costs by minimising energy demand, through measures that could include highly efficient fabrics, heat pumps and where practical, feasible and viable, provision of renewable energy generation in each property alongside battery storage technology where viable. - Awareness raising through smart data and tools so that users of residential and non-residential buildings have sufficient information to monitor and control energy consumption. - tangible results on the path to net zero carbon. - Deliver Electric Vehicle (EV) smart charging to all homes with onplot parking, as well igcup as provision for visitor spaces and carpool clubs with passive capacity across the development.